madisonenda/bren-meds213-data-cleaning/README.md

 ## A project for [EDS 213](https://ucsb-library-research-data-services.github.io/bren-eds213/), coursework at the [Bren School of Environmental Science and Management](https://bren.ucsb.edu/)

+This README.md file format was created with the assistance of work from Greg Janée, Julien Brun, Bailey Jorgensen, Michelle Yiv, and much of the resources were pulled from the original metadata from the ARCTIC SHOREBIRD DEMOGRAPHICS NETWORK found [here](https://github.com/UCSB-Library-Research-Data-Services/bren-meds213-spring-2024-class-data/blob/main/week1/01_ASDN_Readme.txt).

 ### The data set

 ARCTIC SHOREBIRD DEMOGRAPHICS NETWORK [https://doi.org/10.18739/A2222R68W](https://doi.org/10.18739/A2222R68W)